clipperhouse/words/README.md

 You’ll note that by default, it only outputs ‘words’, defined as any token containing Unicode letters, numbers or symbols; whitespace and punctution tokens are omitted.
 See options below.

+### Motivation

+Seems like this sort of primitive should exist!

+If you’ve ever had to work with ‘words’ in an application, perhaps you made the naïve mistakes that I did.
+Splitting on whitespace should be good enough...oh but punctuation.
+Oh, also quotes.
+Oh, and other languages & scripts.
+It was always around 95% right, and 5% wrong is a big number.

+The [Unicode standard](https://unicode.org/reports/tr29/) on which this tool is based handles the above well, across many types of text.

 ### Options

-To see options, just type `words` without arguments or input.
+To see usage, just type the `words` command without arguments or input.

 `-all`

-By default, only ‘word’ tokens will be output, omitting whitespace and punctuation tokens.
-Specify `-all` to output all tokens, not just ‘words’.
-I.e. delegate filtering to downstream systems.
+By default, only ‘word’ tokens will be returned, omitting whitespace and punctuation tokens.
+Specify `-all` to return all tokens, i.e. 100% of the bytes.

 `-delimiter`

 A string separator to use between output tokens, default is `"\n"`.
 You can use escapes like `"\t"` for tab.
 It’s best to quote this parameter.

+`-lower`

+Lowercase the words.

+`-upper`

+UPPERCASE the words, if you must.

+`-diacritics`

+‘Flatten’ words with diacritics, such as accents.
+For example, açaí → acai.